osg-htc/user-school-2018/docs/materials/day1/part3-ex2-status.md

 <style type="text/css"> pre em { font-style: normal; background-color: yellow; } pre strong { font-style: normal; font-weight: bold; color: \#008; } </style>

-Monday Exercise 2.2: Explore condor\_status
+Monday Exercise 3.2: Explore condor_status
 ===========================================

 The goal of this exercise is try out some of the most common options to the `condor_status` command, so that you can view slots effectively.